-Conservation Section, Planning & Property Development Department Civic Offices, Wood Quay, Dublin 8 An Rannóg Caomhantais, An Roinn Pleanála agus Forbairt Maoine Oifigí na Cathrach, An Ché Adhmaid, Baile Atha Cliath 8 T. 01 222 3927 F. 01 222 2830 To the Chairperson and Members of the Central Area Committee Recommendation: Addition of 60-61 Manor Street, Dublin 7 in accordance with Section 54 and 55 of the Planning and Development Act, 2000 (as amended).
-Recommendation Address Description 60-61 Manor Street, Dublin 7 Former cinema building (various names Manor, Palladium, Broadway) PHOTO OF STRUCTURE
+Addition of 60-61 Manor Street, Dublin 7 to the Record of Protected Structures in accordance with Section 54 and 55 of the Planning and Development Act, 2000.

+Recommendation

+Address Description (to appear on RPS)

+60-61 Manor Street, Dublin 7 Community Centre (Former Cinema)

+PHOTO OF STRUCTURE

+Procedure Followed

+In accordance with the procedures set out in Section 54 and 55 of the Planning and Development Act, 2000, Dublin City Council indicated its intention to add '60-61 Manor Street, Dublin 7 to the Record of Protected Structures (RPS).
+The proposed addition was advertised in the Irish Independent on Wednesday 24th April 2019.
+The public display period was from Wednesday 24th April 2019 to Thursday 6th June, 2019, inclusive.

-Introduction It is proposed to initiate procedures under Section 54 and Section 55 of the Planning & Development Act 2000 (as amended) to add '60-61 Manor Street, Dublin 7' to Dublin City Council's Record of Protected Structures.
-Request for Addition - Marc Zimmermann: Cinema Heritage Group, Flat 2, 58 Leeson Park, Dublin 6 requested 14/02/07 - Minister for Culture, Heritage and the Gaeltacht: The Ministerial recommended the addition of this building to Dublin City Council's Record of Protected Structures (RPS) on the 04/06/14.
-Summary of Applicants Reasons for Seeking Addition - Marc Zimmermann, Cinema Heritage Group: Rare surviving example of an early (1910) purpose-built cinema.
+Request for Addition

+- Marc Zimmermann: Cinema Heritage Group, Flat 2, 58 Leeson Park, Dublin 6 requested 14/02/07 - Minister for Culture, Heritage and the Gaeltacht: The Ministerial recommended the addition of this building to Dublin City Council's Record of Protected Structures (RPS) on the 04/06/14.

+Summary of Applicants Reasons for Seeking Addition:

+- Marc Zimmermann, Cinema Heritage Group: Rare surviving example of an early (1910) purpose-built cinema.
 Representative, fairly unaltered façade.
 Unique opportunity to retain a rare, externally well preserved example of the period. - Minister for Culture, Heritage and the Gaeltacht: List of recommendations for inclusion on the RPS of structures deemed as being of 'Regional' significance or higher identified during Stage 1 of the Dublin Survey carried out by the National Inventory of Architectural Heritage.
 Manor Palladium Broadway, 60-61 Manor Street, Dublin 7 has been assigned a Regional rating.
 The Stage 1 recommendations were issued to Dublin City Council on the 04/06/14.

-Addition of Significant 20th Century Structures Policy CHC3 of the Dublin City Development Plan 2016-2022 provides as follows: To identify and protect exceptional buildings of the late twentieth century; to categorise, prioritise and, where appropriate, add to the RPS.
-Dublin City Council will produce guidelines and offer advice for protection and appropriate refurbishment.
-In June 2014 the Minister recommended that this structure be included on Dublin City Council's RPS.
-Manor Palladium Broadway, 60-61 Manor Street, Dublin 7 has been assigned a Regional rating by the NIAH.
-Following on from the above, in June this year, the Conservation Section carried out a screening process for the 20th century Stage 1 Ministerial Recommendations (137 in total).
-These were then screened for National and high level Regional significance using the criteria provided in the Architectural Heritage Protection Guidelines 2011.
-Twenty eight significant structures were identified to be prioritised for addition including this structure.
-Site Location & Zoning Map Zoning map: The subject building is located in Z1 To protect, provide and improve residential amenities
+Site Location & Zoning Map:

+Zone Z1: To protect, provide and improve residential amenities

-Recent Planning History:
+Planning History:

-Ref No. Description Decision

-1203/94 (a) Retain existing community education and training resource Centre use (established use is industrial). (b) Carry out fire safety and other alterations and improvements including new steps to front of building noise abatement improvements and canteen at first floor level to premises.
-GRANT PERMISSION 08-Aug-1994
+Ref No. Description Decision (a) Retain existing community education and training resource Centre use (established use is industrial). (b) Carry out fire safety and other alterations and improvements including new steps to front of building noise abatement improvements and canteen at first floor level to premises.

 Recent Enforcement History:

 None on record

 Summary Description: (taken from National Inventory of Architectural Heritage (NIAH) inventory and based on site inspection 20/03/18)